emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge I.md

 ![](../images/MC_1_3.jpg)

-This machine work with lines as well that images (in B/W for rasterize).
+The laser cut machine work with lines as well that images (in B/W for rasterize).
 So in order to produce something with it, the draw have to be done in a vectorial software like AutoCAD Illustrator, Inkscape or any 3D software that can handle 2D drawings (dxf, dwg, ai)

 ![](../images/MC_1_4.jpg)